The Truth About High Protein Diets and Kidney Damage

 Kris Gunnars makes a case for increased protein intake not only be harmless but potentially even have a protective effect.

 A common myth in health and nutrition circles is the idea that eating a lot of protein can harm the kidneys.
-It does not make much sense, given that humans evolved as omnivores who ate a relatively high protein diet and the fact that we are literally made of protein.
+It does not make much sense, given that humans evolved as omnivores who ate a relatively high protein diet and the fact that we are made of protein.
 But as with many myths in nutrition, they tend to linger around and often reach a state of dogma, even among health professionals.

 The Function of the Kidneys